 From floods in Manchester to cyclones in Mozambique, the climate emergency is a global problem.
 But we believe solutions can be found in our local communities.

-This May, a series of elections are taking place across England and Wales.
+This May, a series of elections took place across England and Wales.

-Council elections are set to be bigger than ever this May, with the direct election of thousands of local councillors in over 150 local authorities.
+Council elections were bigger than ever in May, with the direct election of thousands of local councillors in over 150 local authorities.

-From tackling air pollution, to improving public transport and creating more green space – your councillors have the power to deliver initiatives that will not only help local people, but also play a part in tackling this global crisis.
+From tackling air pollution, to improving public transport and creating more green space – your councillors have the power to deliver initiatives that help local people and play a part in tackling the global crisis.